 And to come full circle, there is a company that has designed a robot that can perform coronary angioplasty and stenting procedures.
 The physician does not stand immediately at the patient’s side as in conventional procedures.
 Instead, the physician sits at a video console a few feet from the patient controlling a robot that actually manipulates the wires and catheters.
 And how does the physician control the robot?
 With joysticks, of course!

 Prospero B. Gogo, MD, is Director of the Cardiac Catheterization Laboratory at the University of Vermont Medical Center and Interventional Cardiologist.
-He is an Associate Professor at the University of Vermont College of Medicine.
+He is an Associate Professor at the Larner College of Medicine at UVM.